 A second mechanism to produce persistence is costs of adjustment which decrease over time.
 After reducing, say, employment, it is costly to restore it quickly to its previous level.
 The model of Lucas (4) is of this form, for example.
-A problem with this mechanism is that the precipitous employment decline of the stylized business cycle implies that these adjustment costs are asymmetric.
+A problem with this mechanism is that the precipitous employment declines characterizing business cycles indicate that these adjustment costs are either small or asymmetric.